GPU Glossary

 /device-software/thread

 Both SASS and PTX programs target threads.
 Compare this to a typical C program in a POSIX environment, which targets a process, itself a collection of one or more threads.
+Unlike POSIX threads, CUDA threads are not used to make syscalls.

 Like a thread on a CPU, a GPU thread can have a private instruction pointer/program counter.
 However, for performance reasons, GPU programs are generally written so that all the threads in a warp share the same instruction pointer, executing instructions in lock-step (see also Warp Scheduler ).